-All of us can be in a situation where your boss is demanding a lot, which is not unusual.
+All of us can be in a situation where our boss is demanding a lot, which is not unusual.
 But what if he demands too much of you and he is chasing you down all the time?
 Well, then you are in for a rough ride.
-Do you recognise the following in your work situation?
+Do you recognize the following in your work situation?

 Why is this happening?